Distress in cancer caregiving: Resolution phase

 The resolution phase encompasses the completion of treatment, but there are a number of directions that the cancer trajectory can go from this point.
 For some families, resolution may consist of the movement into palliative care and bereavement.
 For others, this may involve a transition into survivorship, where the patient may go into remission or may experience cancer recurrence.
 Caregivers may experience the same fears, uncertainties, burnout and feelings of guilt or sadness as caregivers in the previous stages.
 However, depending on the path that the family experiences after treatment, there are additional psychological repercussions for caregivers.

 Palliative care and bereavement

-Palliative care is an especially demanding task for cancer caregivers than less progressive cancer because the care required for those with terminal cancer tends to be more demanding.
-Caregivers in this situation often report high caregiver burden lasting the entire period.
-Caregiver distress also tends to increase as patients progress through this phase, causing a lower caregiver quality of life.
-Having a difficult time with caregiving increases distress caregivers face as they enter the bereavement period after the death of their loved one, whereas finding meaning in caring for their loved one may relate to better long term adjustment for caregivers.
-Before bereavement, loved ones often face anticipatory grief, where they mourn and prepare for the loss of their loved one.
-Families often react with fears of abandonment, anxiety, hopelessness and helplessness, and an intensified attachment to their loved one.
-Upon the death of their loved one, caregivers typically experience grief, which in a minority of cases may be complicated by a diagnosis of Major Depressive Disorder later in the grief process.